maxhu08/discord-bot-starter/README.md

 Go to `https://discord.com/oauth2/authorize?client_id=<CLIENT_ID>&scope=bot&permissions=0` to invite your bot to your server.

-Start the bot by running
+Start the bot by running:

 ```shell
 bun start